MorariuT/2D-Raytracing-in-C/README.md

 ## Implementation

 Simple, casting every ray and checking if it intersects with any of the present objects.
+Added multithreading, so the rays are separated in chunks and renderd on diffrent threads.

 ## Compiling and Running